Health and Exercise Science (HES)

 - Requirements: At least 1.5 course credits from the following list of courses will be completed by the end of the fall semester: HES-219, HES-220, HES-222, HES-227, HES-234, HES-235, or HES-305.

 - Application Materials:

-- An essay describing why you want to be a Health Fitness major, knowledge of the Health Fitness major and post-graduate opportunities related to the major.
-(Provide your name and ID number at the top of the essay.)
+- An essay describing why you want to be an Exercise Physiology major, knowledge of the Exercise Physiology major and post-graduate opportunities related to the major.
+(Provide your name, ID number, and email at the top of the essay.)

-- Courses required for the Health Fitness major:
+- Courses required for the Exercise Physiology major:

 - An internship (HES-368) may be performed as an elective after the junior year.

 - American Red or American Heart Association Adult CPR & AED certification is a prerequisite for HES-350 and many internships.
 CPR/AED certification must be current during HES-350.